Professionalism, a multidimensional concept, is a commitment to ones' work and the orientation towards service rather than personal profit.

 The fundamental domains of professionalism such as respect, competence, responsibility, caring, leadership, altruism, and compassion are unique and equally applicable to all professions.
 The physicians' charter of professionalism has been rightly categorized in six clusters; 1) professional competence, 2) patients’ confidentiality, 3) improving quality of care, 4) just distribution of finite resources, 5) scientific knowledge, and 6) maintaining trust by managing conflicts of interest.
 1 A major share of these commitments is related to professional integrity of physicians under the domain of medical professionalism, a unique but highly desired strand with multi-disciplinary hierarchy.
 2

 academic integrity among medical students and faculty.
-Research by Ryan, Bonanno5 attempted to determine the awareness of the undergraduate and postgraduate pharmacy students of University of Sydney about the university's policy in tackling the violations of academic integrity and the suggested sanctions for the proven lapses.
+Research by Ryan, Bonanno attempted to determine the awareness of the undergraduate and postgraduate pharmacy students of University of Sydney about the university's policy in tackling the violations of 5 academic integrity and the suggested sanctions for the proven lapses.
 The results identified respondents' poor knowledge about academic dishonesty.
 Although the majority were aware of the existence of university's policy, but very few had understanding of exact legal application of the policy.
 Another study on the medical students and interns of Tehran University of Medical Sciences Iran showed that only a small number of respondents considered “buying and selling hospital shifts”, “cheating in the examinations”, and “stealing hospital items” as lapses of academic integrity.
-Inclination to commit various forms of academic dishonesty may be influenced by demographics, religious beliefs, behaviours, educational environment, and/or technological savvy.7 A study exploring the perceptions of senior medical students and interns of the Faculty of Medicine and Health Sciences UAE University Al-Ain about academic integrity showed that the majority (88.6%) of respondents considered educational misconduct as a lapse of professionalism.
-However, various forms of lapses of academic integrity such as plagiarism and copying verbatim from published material, lending work to look at and copying work that was lent without owner's permission, and preparing homework for colleagues were considered less serious offences.9,10 The Dundee Polyprofessionalism Inventory I: Academic Integrity11 is a valuable tool of e-learning resources that can be applied by different strategies to teach students the standards expected of them as medical students and trainees and in their working lives as practising physicians.
+Inclination to commit various forms of 6 academic dishonesty may be influenced by demographics, religious beliefs, behaviours, educational environment, and/or technological savvy.
+A study exploring the perceptions of senior 7 medical students and interns of the Faculty of Medicine and Health Sciences UAE University Al-Ain about academic integrity showed that the majority (88.6%) of respondents considered educational misconduct as a lapse of professionalism.
+However, various forms of 8 lapses of academic integrity such as plagiarism and copying verbatim from published material, lending work to look at and copying work that was lent without owner's permission, and preparing homework for colleagues were considered less serious offences.
+The 9,10 Dundee Polyprofessionalism Inventory I: Academic Integrity is a valuable tool of e-learning resources that can be applied by different strategies to teach students the standards expected of them as 11 medical students and trainees and in their working lives as practising physicians.
 This is a survey-based tool that explores responses of a students' and/or faculty's cohort of their own year level or school or perhaps a national cohort in their understanding of elements of medical professionalism, thus explaining the term ‘polyprofessionalism’.
-In an attempt to getting a holistic view of cross-cultural and cross-regional similarities and dissimilarities of recommended sanctions for lapses of academic integrity, this study was conducted on the undergraduate medical students and faculty of the medical schools of Taibah University (TU), Almadinah Almunawwarah Saudi Arabia and University of Leicester (UoL), Leicester, United Kingdom.
+In an attempt to getting a holistic view of cross-cultural and cross-regional similarities and dissimilarities of recommended sanctions for 12 lapses of academic integrity, this study was conducted on the undergraduate medical students and faculty of the medical schools of Taibah University (TU), Almadinah Almunawwarah Saudi Arabia and University of Leicester (UoL), Leicester, United Kingdom.
 The identification of cross-cultural variations in perceptions about lapses of academic integrity might help formulate a common framework that can facilitate the migration of International Medical Graduates across countries.

 Dundee Polyprofessionalism Inventory I: Academic Integrity was distributed to the students and faculty of medical schools through an email link taking them to Bristol Online Surveys (BOS).
-The survey aimed to seek knowledge and understanding of the participants about professional attitudes and behaviours, to identify the similarities and differences in responses to lapses of professionalism among the participants that will help in understanding differences in cultural and educational backgrounds among the two countries, to compare the responses of undergraduate medical students across years, and to compare the responses to lapses of professionalism reported in this study with the published results from Scotland,13 Egypt,14 Saudi Arabia,15 and Pakistan.16 The ethical committees of both medical schools approved this survey-based cross-institutional research.
+The survey aimed to seek knowledge and understanding of the participants about professional attitudes and behaviours, to identify the similarities and differences in responses to lapses of professionalism among the participants that will help in understanding differences in cultural and educational backgrounds among the two countries, to compare the responses of undergraduate medical students across years, and to compare the responses to lapses of professionalism reported in this study with the published results from Scotland, Egypt, 13 Saudi Arabia, 14 and Pakistan.
+15 The ethical committees of both medical schools approved this survey-based cross-institutional research.
 Participants were invited to complete the survey by explaining the significance of research and by taking their consent to participate.
 16

 The participants were instructed to record their responses to 1–34 statements in three parts;

 Is this wrong?

 Do you think your students do it?

 What level of sanction 1–10 should apply for a first time offence with no mitigating circumstances?